miklevin/MikeLev.in/_posts/2024-10-28-fasthmtl-static-resources.md

 most base class template factory classes from which you instantiate objects use... use... use...
 Hey, Perpleity:

-Me: What is the case type called when both the initial letter and a later letter in a variable name are capitalized in programming?
+**Me**: What is the case type called when both the initial letter and a later letter in a variable name are capitalized in programming?

-Perplexity: The case type you're referring to is called "Camel Case" or more specifically "Upper Camel Case," which is also known as "Pascal Case."
+**Perplexity**: The case type you're referring to is called "Camel Case" or more specifically "Upper Camel Case," which is also known as "Pascal Case."

 ## Camel Case